-Types of application workloads; some of the typical application workloads you might find in a hybrid cloud environment include
+Some of the typical application workloads you might find in a hybrid cloud environment include:

-- Transactional workloads which often are the automation of business processes such as billing and order processing
+- Transactional workloads, which are often automated business processes such as billing and order processing.

-- Analytic workloads, where the emphasis is placed on the ability to holistically analyze the data embedded in these workloads across public websites, private clouds, and the data warehouse
+- Analytic workloads, where the emphasis is on the ability to analyze the data embedded in these workloads across public websites, private clouds, and the data warehouse.

-- High-performance workloads, usually specialized processes with scientific or technical requirements
+- High-performance workloads, which usually are specialized processes with scientific or technical requirements.